firebase/firebase-js-sdk/docs-devsite/firestore_.md

 A `Promise` that represents successfully enabling persistent storage.

 ## enableMultiTabIndexedDbPersistence()

-> Warning: This API is now obsolete.
->
-> This function will be removed in a future major release.
-Instead, set `FirestoreSettings.localCache` to an instance of `PersistentLocalCache` to turn on indexeddb cache.
-Calling this function when `FirestoreSettings.localCache` is already specified will throw an exception.
->

 Attempts to enable multi-tab persistent storage, if possible.
 If enabled across all tabs, all operations share access to local persistence, including shared execution of queries and latency-compensated local document updates across all connected instances.